toommyliu/vexed/apps/docs/getting-started/compiling.md

 For example, if you want to refresh the Tools window, save, then click onto the Tools window and press CMD+SHIFT+R. Any local changes since then should now be reflected.

-From observation, this only works if changes were made to the renderer and not the main application.
-In this case, you may need to relaunch.
+Any changes made to the renderer process (src/renderer) can be updated through a manual refresh.
+Changes to the main process (src/main) requires the app to be restarted.

 ## Compilation